gpehartz/VisualStudio2015Angular2Seed/README.md

   installs a new version of npm in the system.

 - install and set-up node.js (https://nodejs.org)
-  - after node.js is isntalled, it is recommended to install npm cli globally: npm -g install npm
+  - after node.js is isntalled, it is recommended to install npm cli globally: `npm -g install npm`
-    - this will place also the newly installed npm on the top of the search path, so VS will use that version instead.
+    - this will also place the newly installed npm on the top of the search path, so VS will use that version instead.
       note: VS and/or any cmd shell windows must be restarted to reload the updated search path.

   - in case when you are behind a corporate proxy set up npm:
-    - npm config set proxy [corporate-proxy-address]
+    - `npm config set proxy [corporate-proxy-address]`
-    - npm config set https-proxy [corporate-proxy-address]
+    - `npm config set https-proxy [corporate-proxy-address]`
+    note: [corporate-proxy-address] represents the full address - including the port number - of the proxy

 - add an npm configuration file to the web project (add a package.json file) and set up the required dependencies a configured package.json containing all the commonly used dependencies looks like this:
-    ```
+    ```json
     {
         "version": "1.0.0",
         "name": "ASP.NET",